nodejitsu/persistent-ghost/README.md

 directory are persisted to MongoDB GridFS.

 ### How to use
+The most easy thing to do is `jitsu install ghost` which will do steps 1 and 2 for you.
+For more fine-grained control however you can manually do these three steps.

 1. Clone this module via github or download a release directly from the interface.
    ```
    git clone git@github.com:nodejitsu/persistent-ghost.git